 As time goes on, I'll post more photos of my collection of HO model trains here.
 First, however, I need to build a proper backdrop to replace the Rube Goldberg I used for these photos, and work out a repeatable lighting scheme.

 I noted above that Amtrak has stopped using the Pacific Parlour cars in its Coast Starlight consists.
 The cars were put up for sale in 2018.
 Two of them, including No. 39975 that I modeled, were purchased by the Steam Railroading Institute in Owosso, Michigan where they will be used as first class cars on the Institute's tours and excursions.
 I'm relieved that these two cars will be refurbished, will continue to run, and will continue to bring the joy of passenger railroading to new generations of rail fans.
-The Institute's web site has more information and a brief history of the cars.
+The Institute's web site has more information.